 Patients will be asked to consent to provide additional tumour tissue at screening, which can be collected at the same time as the mandatory screening tumour biopsy (see Section 4.1), where appropriate to do so.
-This biopsy will be used to support the development of the diagnostic test for pre-market approval by FDA (US) and/or for exploratory biomarker analyses (see Section 5.6.3.1).
+This biopsy will be used to support the development of the diagnostic test for approval by CFDA (China) and/or for exploratory biomarker analyses (see Section 5.6.3.1).